 GREEN: We believe that positive reinforcement and the rewarding of good behaviour is more powerful than punishment.
 By consistently rewarding positive behaviour we make it clear to pupils what sorts of behaviour are acceptable and encouraged.
-Staff should seek to recognise good behaviour by awarding green cards.
-Green cards will translate into house points in KS2.
+Staff should seek to recognise positive behaviour by using the reward system in place for their key stage.

-Green cards should be awarded for kindness, courtesy, helpfulness, gentleness, good listening, persistence with a difficult learning task, resourcefulness, good team work, responsibility etc.
+Rewards should be awarded for kindness, courtesy, helpfulness, gentleness, good listening, persistence with a difficult learning task, resourcefulness, good team work, responsibility etc.

 YELLOW: We want children to take responsibility for their behaviour.
 Children need to learn that they have choices to make about the way in which they behave; saying, 'It's not my fault, I just lose it when I'm angry' is not acceptable.
 Children will feel anger / irritation / hurt, but they have choices about the way in which they react to that feeling - they can and must make positive behaviour choices.
-Saying, 'That's a yellow card ...you need to' will make it clear to children that they are being given a warning and that they need to change their behaviour.
+Staff should make it clear to children that they are being given a warning and that they need to change their behaviour.